gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 ### ... and use SVG to stick them into a single image file

 You will argue, you could insert these two images in HTML and position them on top of each other.
 Yes, definitely!
-Even better, write the text in HTML directly!
+Even better, write the text in HTML directly if you can!

-**But what if you REALLY need a single image file**, like if it needs to be inserted in your Wordpress, in a carousel, in any template that does not allow what you want?
+**But what if you REALLY need a single image file**, like if it needs to be inserted in your Wordpress, in a carousel, in any template that does not allow anything but an image?
+Or maybe you simply want to keep the semantics of a single real image in your markup.

 A little known SVG functionnality lets you insert a non-SVG image inside an SVG, base64 encoded.
 Use your text editor and create an SVG file like this: